icarusfactor/opensim-install/README.md

 **Backup and Restore regions**

-Now we will create a directory for our backups of opensim.
+Now we will again exit the Console CTRL+A+D and use the terminal create a directory for our backups of opensim.
+In the DOCROOT of the web server as user.
 ```
 mkdir backups
 ```

-To save the current opensim setup type:
+Now back into the screen Console to save the current opensim setup type:
 ```
 Region (shutdown) # save oar /home/dyount/opensim.spotcheckit.org/backups/region.oar
 20:13:19 - [ARCHIVER]: Writing archive for region shutdown to /home/dyount/opensim.spotcheckit.org/backups/region.oar